bumjoon/bumjoon.github.io/_pages/about.md

 I am an Associate Professor at the [Department of Architecture and Architectural Engineering, College of Engineering, Seoul National University (SNU DAAE)](https://architecture.snu.ac.kr/).
 My research interests include spatial analysis, environmental behavior, and urban design, focusing on the environment-behavior interactions.
 As long-term academic goals, I would develop future urban forms that support healthy urban living.

 Before joining SNU DAAE, I worked at the [College of Architecture, Myongji University](http://arch.mju.ac.kr/) and [School of Architecture and Planning, University at Buffalo (SUNY)](http://ap.buffalo.edu) as a professor and at [Urban Form Lab](http://depts.washington.edu/ufl/) in University of Washington as a research associate.
 I also worked as an urban designer/researcher at Seoul Development Institute (currently [the Seoul Institute](http://www.si.re.kr/)).
-As trained as an architect/urban designer, in general, I’m interested in new city forms that will come with new technologies in the future.
+As trained as an architect/urban designer, in general, I’m interested in finding new city forms that will come with new technologies in the future.

 ![x](/images/20191003_pangyo_9.jpg)